 If you were issued an emergency, limited-validity passport at a U.S. embassy or consulate because you had urgent travel, you should apply to replace this passport with a full-validity passport as soon as possible.
-All applicants, even minors, may apply either in person or by mail using the passport application form DS-5504 (PDF 159 KB) as long as the emergency passport is still valid.
+All applicants, even minors, may apply by mail or in person using the passport application form DS-5504 (PDF 2.7 MB) as long as the emergency passport is still valid.

 If the emergency passport has now expired, you must apply for a full-validity replacement using the DS-11 application.
-Please see the instruction elsewhere on this website for adult or minor renewals using the DS-11.
+Please see the instructions on the Passports for First Time Adult Applicants or the Passports for Children page to apply using the DS-11.

 - A completed form DS-5504.
-If you experience trouble with the online Passport Application Wizard, please download the DS-5504 (PDF 159 KB) and complete it neatly by hand in blue or black ink.
+If you experience trouble with the online Passport Application Wizard, please download the DS-5504 (PDF 2.7 MB) and complete it neatly by hand in blue or black ink.

 - One Photo: The photo must be 2″ X 2″ (5 cm X 5 cm) with a white background.
 Eyeglasses are no longer allowed in U.S. passport photos.
 For details about the photo requirements, please see Passport Photos.
 If your emergency passport was issued less than six months ago, you may use the same photo.